-If you are preparing a summer reading list for your third grader, this book list will be right up your alley.
-Kiddo will be entering 3rd grade in the fall, so I’ve been searching out some early chapter books with a summer theme for his independent reading.
+If you are preparing a summer reading list for 7-10 year olds, this book list will be right up your alley.
+These choices are great for kids who are reading chapter books independently.

-The reading level of these books falls in the 2nd grade to 4th grade range and with the exception of Turtle in Paradise, all books are either part of a series or have companion books to encourage further reading.
-Be sure to check out our funny 3rd grade summer reading list for more suggestions!
+The reading level of these books falls in the 2nd grade to 4th grade range and all books are either part of a series or have companion books to encourage further reading.
+Be sure to check out our 3rd grade summer reading list for more suggestions for your independent readers!

 Like Bug Juice on a Burger by Julie Sternberg.
 Both my son and I were delighted to receive a review copy of the sequel to Like Pickle Juice on a Cookie.
 Brooklyn girl, Eleanor, is nervous about being sent off to Camp Wallumwahpuck.
 She doesn’t like learning how to swim, or the suspicious food, but with the companionship of new friends and camp counselors, she finds herself growing and learning.
 What I like best about Sternberg’s writing is her ability to tenderly capture a well-rounded picture of growing up by combining the small joys of new childhood experiences as well as its frustrations.
 The author’s website also has a terrific (and free!) companion activity kit.
 Also available as an ebook.